 Once an applicant is considered eligible for enrollment, he/she participates in an orientation session where school policy and procedure are discussed along with class schedules, graduation requirements, and other pertinent information.
 Necessary paperwork is completed, and the student's file is created.
-Student signed copies of orientation paperwork and the enrollment agreement signed by the student and the school official are given to the student at the end of the orientation session.
-Applicants that do not provide documentation of a High School diploma, its equivalent or a GED are not eligible to apply for Title IV financial aid funding.
-See page 16 for additional information.
+Student signed copies of orientation paperwork, and the enrollment agreement signed by the student and the school official are given to the student at the end of the orientation session.

 Brownson Technical School considers a student to be enrolled when the enrollment agreement has been signed and a financial payment arrangement has been made.
-WIB/WIOA applicants are not considered enrolled until BTS receives authorization from the sponsoring case manager.
+WIOA, DOR and Workers Comp applicants are not considered enrolled until BTS receives authorization from the sponsoring case manager.
 Students sponsored by an injured worker program are enrolled when their Letter of Authorization is received.
 An enrollment agreement is executed upon receipt of authorization.